King of Chess (1991 film): Production

-The film is addapted from two different novels called King of Chess, one by Ah Cheng and one by Cheung Hay Kwok.
+The film is adapted from two different novels called King of Chess, one by Ah Cheng and one by Cheung Hay Kwok.

 Taiwanese film director Chang Tso-chi worked as director's assistant on King of Chess.

 Several reviewers noted a distinct difference in filmmaking styles during different parts of the film and presumed the film to be the work of more than one director.

 In his book Planet Hong Kong: Popular Cinema and the Art of Entertainment, author David Bordwell wrote that Tsui Hark "took over Yim Ho's King of Chess".

 Jonathan Rosenbaum wrote, "Yim Ho — the gifted director of Homecoming (1984), which I reviewed favorably when it showed at Facets Multimedia in late 1987 — started shooting King of Chess in Taipei around that time, from a script that he wrote with Tony Leung, one of his lead actors.
 But the following year Yim either quit the film or was fired, apparently due to its escalating budget.
 Tsui Hark, the producer, eventually took over as director, recasting the female lead, and the film was finally released four years after it began shooting, in a version disowned by Yim (though the film credits list him as the only director). [...]
 It appears that the mainland sections were all directed by Yim and the Taipei sections were all — or mainly — directed by Tsui, who was also in charge of the final editing; but perhaps because the film’s structure is predicated on strong contrasts, the two stories wind up supporting one another."

 The book Fifty Contemporary Filmmakers, edited by Yvonne Tasker, lists Tsui Hark as the co-director of the film.